Frequently Asked Questions

 7. How do I know if I have a Notes ID available for decrypting mail messages, and if I don't, how do I fix this?

-For mail decryption to operate, the Lotus Notes ID file must be either uploaded to the mail file or placed in a credential vault by your Domino administrator.
-If you are able to send and receive encrypted email from Lotus iNotes, you should already have a Notes ID file available for Traveler.
+For mail decryption to operate, the Notes ID file must be either uploaded to the mail file or placed in a credential vault by your Domino administrator.
+If you are able to send and receive encrypted email from IBM iNotes, you should already have a Notes ID file available for Traveler.
 To check your Notes ID status and, if necessary, upload your Notes ID file to the mail file:

 NOTE: If your server is using SSL then open a web browser to https://yourserver/servlet/traveler.